mstrlaw/mstrlaw/src/posts/2021-12-25-playing-pokemongo-only-with-folks-wearing-a-levis-t-shirt.md

     this.hasMatch = null
     let foundBrand = false
     reader.onload = (e) => {
-      /*
-        *We only want to pass the Base64 encoded string to Clatifai* /
-      let img = e.target.result.replace(/^data:image/\[a-z]+;base64,/, '')
+      //  We only want to pass the Base64 encoded string to Clatifai let img = e.target.result.replace(/^data:image\/\[a-z]+;base64,/, '')
       clarifai.models
       //  Use the right model to identify brands and pass the image as base64 .predict(process.env.VUE_APP_PREDICT_MODEL, { base64: img })
       .then((r) => {
         if (r.status.code === 10000) {
           if (r.outputs.length > 0) {
-            /*
-              *Check if Clarifai has returned any matches* /
-            if (Object.keys(r.outputs\[0].data).length > 0) {
+            //  Check if Clarifai has returned any matches if (Object.keys(r.outputs\[0].data).length > 0) {
-              /*
-                *Clarifai returns the multiple places with matches in the image* /
-              r.outputs\[0].data.regions.map( el => {
+              //  Clarifai returns the multiple places with matches in the image r.outputs\[0].data.regions.map( el => {
-                /*
-                  *Just looking for 'levi' match in the name value.
-Bulletproof.*
+                //  Bulletproof.
+Just looking for 'levi' match in the name value if (el.data.concepts\[0].name.toLowerCase().match('levi') !== null) {
-                 /
-                if (el.data.concepts\[0].name.toLowerCase().match('levi') !== null) {
-                  /*
-                    *Only count the match if the confidence score is above .9* /
-                  if (el.data.concepts\[0].value >= 0.9) {
+                  //  Only count the match if the confidence score is above .9 if (el.data.concepts\[0].value >= 0.9) {
                     foundBrand = true
                   }
                 }
               })
-              /*
-                *If there's a match, change this value to then display a success/error dialog* /
-              if (foundBrand) {
+              //  If there's a match, change this value to then display a success/error dialog if (foundBrand) {
                 this.hasMatch = true
               } else {